patrickfav/uber-apk-signer/README.md

        --zipAlignPath <path>    Pass your own zipalign executable.
 If this is omitted the built-in version is used (available for win, mac and linux)

-Provide your own out directory
+Provide your own out directory for signed apks

     java -jar uber-apk-signer.jar -a /path/to/apks --out /path/to/apks/out